Harold T. Sumner Professional Education Grants

 - The Foundation will establish a committee to select recipients in a fair and competitive manner.
 Key criteria will include the non-profit staff member’s professional record and the potential for positive results to benefit the nominating organization.

-The Foundation is currently accepting nominations for the 2020 Harold T. Sumner Professional Education Grants.
-The deadline to submit an online application is Thursday, November 12th by 11:59pm.
+The Foundation is currently accepting nominations for the 2023 Harold T. Sumner Professional Education Grants.
+The deadline to submit an online application is Monday, July 10th by 11:59pm.
 Only online applications will be considered.
-Please contact the Foundation's Grants Officer.
-Erin Wiggins, with questions regarding the Sumner Grants.
+Please contact the Foundation's Grants Officer, Nina Greene, with questions regarding the Sumner Grants.

 "I have learned so much at the Forum and cannot wait to share this information with our YMCA organization.
 The whole time I was there I was so thankful for this opportunity that was given to me."